howe-jm/address-book/README.md

 ## Set up

-Complete the following steps to start a new project (NEW-PROJECT-NAME):
+Complete the following steps to start a new project, address-book:

 1. Clone this repository to your local machine `git clone (URL or SSH) address-book`
 2. `cd` into the cloned repository